Saint-Thomas-d'Aquin, Paris: Interior

 The interior follows the traditions of beauty as defined classical architecture, with symmetry and rigorous lines. expressing symmetry and strong lines.
 The nave is covered by a barrel vault, and the nave is separated from the side aisles by two arcades with rounded arches, supported by columns with classical Corinthian order capitals.
 The central element in the choir is a miniature classical temple over the altar, with a series of rounded arches behind it, decorated with murals.

 A major painting by Salvator Rosa (1615-1753) "the Assumption of the Virgin", is displayed on the lower right side.
 Following the theatrical style of the Counter-Reformation, it presents two adjoining worlds; the earthly world, where the Apostles find the empty tomb of the Virgin Mary; and the celestial world, where the Virgin is transported to heaven by a flight of angels.
 The expressions of astonishment of the apostles contrast with the serene expressions of Mary and the angels above.

 The Chapel of Saint Louis

-The Chapel of Saint Louis, in the choir behind the altar, is the most highly-decorated space in the interior.
-It was originally the choir used by the monks.
+The Chapel of Saint Louis, in the choir behind the altar, is the most highly decorated space in the interior.
+It was originally the choir used by the friars.
 It was built in 1722 and is decorated to commemorate the return of the original Crown of Thorns from the Crucifixion to France, carried by two Dominican friars in 1239.
 The walls are covered with carved wood panels and confessionals from the 19th century, and by murals.

 The 19th-century painting under the classical pediment depicts "Saint Louis renders justice beneath an oak tree," painted by Luc-Olivier Merson (1846-1920).
 Saint Louis is joined by an angel, by a figure representing Religion, and an angel.